-We use a mastery approach to the teaching and learning of mathematics.
-We use a scheme called 'White Rose Maths'.
-This scheme sets out the learning in each year group, and we use the concrete, pictorial and abstract systems to support learning.
+We use a mastery approach to teaching and learning mathematics.
+We use a scheme from the National Centre for Excellence in the Teaching of Mathematics.
+This scheme sets out the learning in each year group, and we use concrete, pictorial, and abstract systems to support learning.
 Even our Year 6 children use concrete resources to support their maths learning!